markusmoenig/Eldiron/docs/docs/creator/tools/blocks.md

 ---
-title: "Block Tool"
+title: "Prefab Tool"
 sidebar_position: 7
 ---

-The **Block Tool** (keyboard shortcut **`B`**) builds 3D regions from modular block stamps.

-Use it for fast dungeon, house, corridor, room, and blockout construction that produces editable 3D Geometry Objects.
+The **Prefab Tool** browses and places reusable linked Prefabs and retains Eldiron's modular construction-stamp workflow.

+Outside Orbit mode, its 3D keyboard shortcut is **`B`**.
+In Orbit, `B` is reserved for one-shot Box Select, so activate the Prefab Tool from the left toolbar.

 ## What It Does

-The Block Tool lets you:
+The Prefab Tool lets you:

-- choose block stamps from the **Blocks** dock
+- choose project Prefabs and built-in construction stamps from the **Prefabs** dock
+- place project Prefabs as lightweight linked instances
 - place practical building pieces such as floors, walls, corners, doorways, stairs, ceilings, columns, and solid blocks
 - preview each block with a 3D-rendered icon
 - stamp one block with a click